microsoft/pxt-microbit/docs/projects/flappy-bird.md

-# Flappy bird
+# Crashy Bird

 ## ~avatar avatar

-All the fun from the Flappy Bird game is coming to the @boardname@
+All the fun from the Flappy Bird game is coming to the @boardname@ as Crashy Bird!

 ## ~